openMetaAnalysis/job-crafting/README.md

 * "Collaborative job crafting" is "[workers] can jointly determine how to modify the work to meet their shared goals" (Topa and Aranda-Carmena, 2022 PMID [36232011](http://pubmed.gov/36232011))​
 * Job crafting can be combined with "knowledge sharing", such as Googler2Googler (G2) in which the organization helps disseminate successful job crafting.

-**Clinical summary:** This meta-analysis suggests that clinical intervention *is* moderately effective.
-[Standarized mean differences](https://training.cochrane.org/handbook/current/chapter-15#section-15-3) across outcomes range from 0.49 to 0.78.
-Heterogeneity of results as measured by I<sup>2</sup> was '[moderate](https://training.cochrane.org/handbook/current/chapter-10#section-10-10-2)' at 0% for all analyses but very wide confidence intervals reflect the small number of studies and subjects.
+**Clinical summary:** This meta-analysis suggests that the effectiveness of the clinical intervention *is* [moderate](https://training.cochrane.org/handbook/current/chapter-15#section-15-5-3-1).
+[Standarized mean differences](https://training.cochrane.org/handbook/current/chapter-15#section-15-3) betweeen intervention and control groups across outcomes range from 0.49 to 0.78.

+Heterogeneity of results as measured by I<sup>2</sup> '[might not be important](https://training.cochrane.org/handbook/current/chapter-10#section-10-10-2)' at 0% for all analyses; however very wide confidence intervals reflect the small number of studies and subjects.

+Meta-regression of common modulators (year of publication, study size, event rate in the control groups) has not been done due to the small number of studies.

 This review updates previously published meta-analysis(es).(citation[s] below)

-Meta-regression of common modulators (year of publication, study size, event rate in the control groups) finds that the outcome of the intervention is effected by xx.

 * [Reconciliation of studies and conclusions with prior meta-analyses](files/reconciliation-tables/Reconciliation%20of%20studies%20and%20conclusions.pdf) (under construction)
 <!-- * [Keep current with this topic](files/searching/Keep-up.md) -->